CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Recommended order of decompose boxes, strong optimisations, placement, routing, delay measures, rebase; could insert minor optimisations between each step to tidy up any redundancies introduced as long as they preserve solved constraints

-For most standard use cases, we recommend starting with :py:class:`DecomposeBoxes` to reduce the :py:class:`~pytket.circuit.Circuit` down to primitive gates, followed by strong optimisation passes like :py:class:`PauliSimp` (when appropriate for the types of :py:class:`~pytket.circuit.Circuit` s being considered) and :py:class:`~pytket.passes.FullPeepholeOptimise` to eliminate a large number of redundant operations.
+For most standard use cases, we recommend starting with :py:class:`~pytket.passes.DecomposeBoxes` to reduce the :py:class:`~pytket.circuit.Circuit` down to primitive gates, followed by strong optimisation passes like :py:class:`PauliSimp` (when appropriate for the types of :py:class:`~pytket.circuit.Circuit` s being considered) and :py:class:`~pytket.passes.FullPeepholeOptimise` to eliminate a large number of redundant operations.
 Then start to solve some more device constraints with some choice of placement and routing strategy, followed by :py:class:`DelayMeasures` to push measurements back through any introduced ``OpType.SWAP`` or ``OpType.BRIDGE`` gates, and then finally rebase to the desired gate set.
 The :py:meth:`~pytket.backends.Backend.default_compilation_pass()` definitions can replace this sequence from placement onwards for simplicity.
 Minor optimisations could also be inserted between successive steps to tidy up any redundancies introduced, as long as they preserve the solved constraints.

 Initial and Final Maps
 ----------------------